Illinois Youth Center - Harrisburg

 Medium Security Level 2

 Illinois Youth Center Harrisburg is a remote medium-security juvenile detention facility in southern Illinois.
 Its isolation from families and oversight failures created conditions where abuse persisted for decades.
-DOJ reports showed sexual victimization rates rose from 11.8% to 14.7%.
+DOJ surveys showed youth-reported sexual victimization rose from 11.8% (2008-09 survey) to 15.7% (2012 survey).

 Important: Time limits apply to filing claims.
 Contact us today for a free case evaluation.